Overc1ocker/I386-Grub-efi/README.md

 -If you are using manjaro, just follow this guide https://forum.manjaro.org/t/tutorial-install-manjaro-on-a-32-bit-efi-64-bit-cpu-system/77361

-The bootia32.efi, and i386-efi folders come from the Manjaro xfce 18.02 iso.
+The bootia32.efi, and i386-efi folders come from the Manjaro xfce 18.02 iso, and Jonathan Wells.

+If you are using ubuntu, use http://www.jfwhome.com/2016/01/04/latest-steps-to-install-ubuntu-on-the-asus-t100ta/ as a guide